Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 2. Political Stability and Economic Stability

-Stable, advanced nations are riskier in trying to exploit unauthorized entry or overstay, and they will be more so with the visa waivers.
+Stable, advanced nations are riskier when trying to exploit unauthorised entry or unauthorised activities, and they will be even more so with visa waivers.

 3. Border Policy and Security

-Safer nations with effective national defense and immigration processes will be secure and can have a collective visa policy.
+Safer nations with effective national defence and immigration processes will be more secure and can adopt a collective visa policy.

 4. Visa Reciprocity